-- Report all cases through firstname.lastname@example.org
+- Students should report all cases to firstname.lastname@example.org

 - Do daily checks; if you do not feel well, stay at home